iechor/docs/content/compose/compose-file/05-services.md

 ## working_dir

-`working_dir` overrides the container's working directory which is specified by the image, for example Dockerfile's `WORKDIR`.
+`working_dir` overrides the container's working directory which is specified by the image, for example iEchorfile's `WORKDIR`.